mzglicz/ctr/README.md

 ### Running inside of docker with prometheus
 * Build docker container.
 This can be done with:
-`./scripts/build-docker.sh` - this basically `docker build -f scripts/Dockerfile . -t maciek/ctr` just to make sure name of the image is consitent
+`./scripts/build-docker.sh <VERSION>` - this basically `docker build -f scripts/Dockerfile . -t maciek/ctr:$VERSION` just to make sure name of the image is consitent
-* Run `docker-compose -f docker/docker-compose-full.yml up`
+* Run `docker-compose -f docker/docker-compose-full.yml up` - docker-compose needs to be update to have the correct tag

 ### Generating some data
 Run `./scripts/create_links.sh <count>` - this will create <count> links in the db